JamesSteiner/bias-copilot/README.md

 2. Install Notebook extensions using the following command:
    `pip install jupyter_contrib_nbextensions`

-3. Find the path of the jupyter_contrib_nbextensions, save the path somewhere, so cou can find it later (you can see the path in the terminal when the extension is being installed). or use `pip show jupyter_contrib_nbextensions`
+3. Find the path of the jupyter_contrib_nbextensions.
+We recommend to save the path somewhere, so you can find it later.
+   You can see the path in the terminal when the extension is being installed, or use `pip show jupyter_contrib_nbextensions`

 How to install the extension:

 1. Copy the entire the directory of this repo into the `[source]/jupyter_contrib_nbextensions/nbextensions` directory.
+   `[source]` is the path to the jupyter_contrib_nbextensions folder which you found in Step 3.
 2. Run the following commands in the terminal:

 ```